TheJonDotCom/msft-intro-to-gitops-2025-04-23/LAB01/LAB02.md

 ## Create New Working Branch ##

-1. In this step we are going to create a new branch in our local repository called 'create-readme'.
+In this step we are going to create a new branch in our local repository called 'create-readme'.
 It is important to not commit directly to main (in fact most organizations prevent this via policy).
 So we need to create a branch for any features/changes we want to make.
 We'll use this branch for the next few steps.

-    To create a branch and check it out in single command you would use ```git checkout -b <branch-name>```.
+1. To create a branch and check it out in single command you would use ```git checkout -b <branch-name>```.

     ```sh
     git checkout -b create-readme
     ```
     ```sh
-    # OUTPUT:
+    # TERMINAL OUTPUT:
     # Notice that by using -b switch we created the branch and switched to it in a single command.
     # The prompt changed to show our new active branch.
     @BenTheBuilder-MSFTLabs ➜ /workspaces/lab-api (main) $ git checkout -b create-readme